-After Marriage and adopting their son Eric, Kim’s musical compass turned toward children’s music.
-Going by the name Mr. Kim, he wrote and recorded three children’s musical CDs.
+After marriage and adopting their son Eric, Kim’s musical compass turned toward children’s music.
+Going by the name Mr. Kim, he wrote and recorded three children’s music albums.
 His first album released in 2004, “Musical Child” was a winner of the Children’s Music Web Award for best new artist.
-That was followed by his second album released in 2005, “Children of the Sea”, which has his most popular “Pop Corn Song”.
-His third album in 2008, “Humm” was another fan favourite with 30 songs.
+That was followed by his second album released in 2005, “Children of the Sea”, which features his most popular “Pop Corn Song”.
+His third album in 2008, “Humm” was another fan favorite with 30 songs.

 Kim’s song, “Value You” from “Children of the Sea” was recently featured in the compilation “Someone Else Shoes” from Recess Music’s “Best Foot Forward Series”.
 The Parent’s Choice Award winning album explores the theme of empathy, and has two four-time Grammy-winning tracks.

 Kim is currently working on his fourth album, “Father and Son”.
 Teaming up with his son Eric who sings on each of his previous albums, the two will create songs intended for the adult audience.